Kate Sharpley Library: Namesake

-The Kate Sharpley Library was named after a Deptford-born World War I anarchist and anti-war activist.
+The Kate Sharpley Library was named after an anarchist and anti-war activist who was born in Deptford, in South London in 1891.
 She worked in a munitions factory and was active in the shop stewards movement.
-Her brother William Sharpley and her father were killed in action and her boyfriend was listed as missing believed killed (though she suspected he had been shot for mutiny).
-At the age of 22, when called to receive her family's medals from Queen Mary she threw the medals back at the Queen, saying "If you like them so much you can have them".
+During the World War I, her brother William Sharpley was lost during a battle between Serre-l%C3%A8s-Puisieux and Beaumont-Hamel.
+Her father was killed in action and her boyfriend was listed as missing believed killed, although she suspected he had been shot for mutiny.
+At the age of 22, when called to receive her family's medals from Queen Mary she threw the medals back at the Queen, saying 'If you like them so much you can have them'.

-The Queen's face was scratched, Kate Sharpley was beaten by police, and imprisoned for a few days, though no charges were brought against her.
-She did however lose her job.
+The Queen's face was scratched, Kate Sharpley was beaten by police, and imprisoned for a few days.
+However, no charges were brought against her.
+But she lost her job.
 After marrying in 1922, she dropped out of anarchist activities until a chance encounter with Albert Meltzer at a train station during an anti-fascist action.
-This led to her meeting many younger activists and so, when Brixton anarchists came to name the archives they had collected from the movement, her name was chosen in preference to a more famous one.
+This led to her meeting many younger activists and so, when Brixton anarchists came to name the archives they had collected from the movement, '[t]hey resisted the temptation to call the archives after a famous person and named it the Kate Sharpley Library.
+(Note: Goodway 2012 commented: 'it was seen to be singularly appropriate to name the library after a working-class woman who had been previously unknown.')

 Holdings

 The library has texts in English and other languages, near complete collections of several anarchist newspapers, and collections of reports and literature from various anarchist organisations.
-The library is maintained by donations and money made from sales of pamphlets and other publications.
+It is maintained by donations, and money made from sales of pamphlets and other publications.
 As of 2014 it was receiving one or two in-person visits per month and the bulk of the research requests arrived by email.